• Home

 • Scissors

 Directions: Start by cutting a paper plate in half.
 Then use half a paper plate to make your rainbow.
 Color the plate with the markers.
-Last glue on some cotton ball clouds.
+Last glue on some cotton ball clouds or small white-colored pom poms to add the finished look.

 Magic Rainbow Activity